Ria424/developers-animatesdk-docs/Parameter_object/Parameter2.md

 #### Usage

-parameter.listIndex
+Parameter.listIndex

 #### Description

-Property; the value of the selected list item.
-This property is valid only if parameter.valueType is " List ".
+Property; The value of the selected list item.
+This property is valid only if parameter.valueType is "List".

 #### Example